Ethnicities in Iran: Azerbaijanis

 In the historic Azerbaijan region, the population consists mainly of Azerbaijanis.
-Azeris form the largest ethnic group in Iranian Azerbaijan, while Kurds are the second largest group and a majority in many cities of West Azerbaijan Province.
+Azeris form the largest ethnic group in Iranian Azerbaijan, while Kurds are the second largest group and a majority in many cities of West Azerbaijan province.
 Iranian Azerbaijan is one of the most densely populated regions of Iran.
 Many of these various linguistic, religious, and tribal minority groups, and Azeris themselves have settled widely outside the region.
 The majority of Azeris are followers of Shi'a Islam.
-Iranian Azerbaijanis mainly reside in the northwest provinces, including the Iranian Azerbaijan provinces (East Azerbaijan, West Azerbaijan, Ardabil, and Zanjan), as well as regions of the North to Hamadan County and Shara District in the East Hamadan Province, and some regions of Qazvin Province.
+Iranian Azerbaijanis mainly reside in the northwest provinces, including the Iranian Azerbaijan provinces (East Azerbaijan, West Azerbaijan, Ardabil, and Zanjan), as well as regions of the North to Hamadan County and Shara District in the East Hamadan province, and some regions of Qazvin province.
 Some Azerbaijani minorities also live in Markazi, Kordestan, Gilan and Kermanshah provinces.
 Azerbaijanis also make up significant minorities in various parts of central Iran, especially Tehran, Azerbaijanis have also emigrated and resettled in large numbers in Khorasan and Qom.
 Immigrant Azerbaijani communities have been represented by people prominent not only among urban and industrial working classes but also in commercial, administrative, political, religious, and intellectual circles.

 Turkmen

 Iranian Turkmens are primarily concentrated in the provinces of Golestān and North Khorasan.
 The largest Turkmen city in Iran is Gonbad-e Kavoos, followed by Bandar Torkaman.
-Iranian Turkmens are mostly Sunni Muslims.
+Iranian Turkmens are mostly Sunni Muslims with some Shia.

-Turkic tribal groups
+Qashqai

 The Qashqai people mainly live in the provinces of Fars, Khuzestan and southern Isfahan, especially around the city of Shiraz in Fars.
 They speak the Qashqai language which is a member of the Turkic family of languages.
 The Qashqai were originally nomadic pastoralists and some remain so today.

 The traditional nomadic Qashqai travelled with their flocks each year from the summer highland pastures north of Shiraz roughly 480 km or 300 mi south to the winter pastures on lower (and warmer) lands near the Persian Gulf, to the southwest of Shiraz.
 The majority, however, have now become partially or wholly sedentary.
 The trend towards settlement has been increasing markedly since the 1960s.
+The largest Qashqai city in Iran is Firuzabad.
+In Chaharmahal, the cities of Boldaji, Sefiddasht, Ben and Sudjan are inhabited by Qashqai people.

+Khorasani Turks

 The Khorasani Turks are Turkic-speaking people inhabiting parts of north-eastern Iran, and in the neighbouring regions of Turkmenistan up to beyond the Amu Darya River.
 They speak the Khorasani Turkic and live in North Khorasan, Razavi Khorasan, and Golestan provinces alongside Turkmens.

+Khalaj

+Khalaj people are a Turkic ethnic group who mainly reside in Markazi (Arak) and Qom provinces.
+The largest cities inhabited by Khalaj people are Komijan, Khondab and Dastjerd (Khalajestan).

 Semitic

 Arabs

 2% of Iran's citizens are Arabs.
-The historically large and oil-rich cities of Mahshahr, Behbahan, Masjed Soleyman, Izeh, Dezful, Shushtar, Andimeshk, Shush, Ramhormoz, Baghemalak, Gotvand, Lali, Omidieh, Aghajari, Hendijan, Ramshir, Haftkel, Bavi are inhabited by people who speak either Luri, Bakhtiari and Persian languages.
 There are smaller communities in Qom where there are a significant number of Arabs being of Lebanese descent, as well as Razavi Khorasan and Fars provinces.
 Iranian Arab communities are also found in Bahrain, Iraq, Lebanon, Kuwait, United Arab Emirates, and Qatar.